 - Back-up: Ensure a back-up plan is in place for data on assets to be decommissioned.

 - On-site: Allow access, room and power for your ITAD provider to decommission IT assets on-site.

-- Off-site: Allow your ITAD provider to safely remove IT assets from the data centre if destroying off-site.
+- Off-site: Allow your ITAD provider to safely remove IT assets from the data center if destroying off-site.

-Security: Ensure only vetted personnel have access to the data centre and its surrounds.
+Security: Ensure only vetted personnel have access to the data center and its surrounds.

 Health and Safety (H&S):

 - Ensure power is cut to assets being decommissioned.

 - Ensure ITAD provider has H&S processes in place for what may be akin to a building site.